louiss0/slim-route-registry/README.md

     - There are two types of Attributes that are provided to you RouteMethod and UseMiddleware attributes

-    - You can use middleware as attributes

-        - If you do they get registered as middleware
-        - Each middleware must use the Psr\Http\Server\MiddlewareInterface or else it won't work

 ### [Route Method Attributes](#sections)

 - RouteMethodAttributes can only be used on methods

--  When one is applied to a method it will register it to a group using the path as the relative path to the resource's path the name as the route name and the method as the http method for the method to connect to.
+-  When one is applied to a method.
+RouteRegistry will use it as a handler.
+The path is the path that method will be concatenated  to the resource methods path.
+The name is the of the newly created route.
+The method is the Http request you want method to handle.

 - They take a path name and method